Elías Figueroa

-Elías Ricardo Figueroa Brander (born 25 October 1946) is a Chilean former footballer who played for several clubs during his long career, notably his hometown club Santiago Wanderers, Brazilian club Internacional and Uruguayan club Peñarol.
+Elías Ricardo Figueroa Brander (born 25 October 1946) is a Chilean former footballer who played for several clubs during his career, notably his hometown club Santiago Wanderers, Brazilian club Internacional and Uruguayan club Peñarol.
 He also represented Chile 47 times, appearing in three FIFA World Cups, in 1966, 1974, and 1982.

-Regarded by many as one of the greatest defenders in the history of the game, Figueroa was noted for his elegant style of play, his composure in the centre of defense and his ability to cut out opposition attacks and immediately launch counterattacks from the back with his passing.
+Widely regarded as the greatest Chilean football player of all time and as one of the greatest defenders in football history, Figueroa was noted for his elegant style of play, his composure in the centre of defense and his ability to cut out opposition attacks and immediately launch counterattacks from the back with his passing.
 He was also praised throughout his career for being a gentleman on and off the pitch.

-He was twice awarded the Bola de Ouro, the Brazilian Player of the year award whilst playing for Internacional in 1972 and 1976.
-He was also awarded the South American Footballer of the Year three times in a row by Venezuelan newspaper El Mundo in 1974, 1975 and 1976.
+He was awarded the South American Footballer of the Year three times in a row by Venezuelan newspaper El Mundo in 1974, 1975 and 1976.
+He was also twice awarded the Bola de Ouro, the Brazilian Player of the year award whilst playing for Internacional in 1972 and 1976.
 He was named Best Player in Uruguay in 1967 and 1968, and Best Player in Chile in 1977 and 1978.
 After retiring, he was named one of the world's 125 best living football players by Pelé in 2004, and was also voted 8th best South American and 37th best player in the world of the 20th Century by the IFFHS in 1999.

-In March 2011 he revealed that he was considering entering the FIFA Presidential election.

 Early life and youth career

 Figueroa was born in Valparaíso, Chile on 25 October 1946.
-He began playing football in Chile with Florida High Quilpué, and later joined the youth system of his hometown club Santiago Wanderers in 1962.
+He began playing football in Chile with Deportivo Alto Florida and Deportivo Liceo from Quilpué, and later joined the youth system of his hometown club Santiago Wanderers in 1962.

 Club career

 Early career in Chile

 Figueroa began his professional career in 1963, when, at the age of 16, he appeared in the first division of the Chilean professional football league, playing for the Santiago Wanderers first team.
 He was later sent on loan to Unión La Calera in 1964.
-Later that year, at age of just 17, he was called up to the Chile national youth team.
+Later that year, aged 17, he was called up to the Chile national youth team.